JUGADOR123/All-in-One/README.md

 # All-in-One
 All in one mod for Jet 12.8 and forwards

+30-nov-2020 Update 2.0.7

+	-fixed extended raids not working
+	-Changed some modules from TamperMoadLoad to CacheModLoad

+26-nov-2020 Update 2.0.6

+	-Support for server 1.0.3 thanks to Chomp

 25-now-2020 Updated 2.0.5

 	-fixed yet another setting getting deleted